stgisi414/Learntube/bugs.md

 Impact: Users cannot manually advance through lesson segments, which completely breaks the learning flow and user control over lesson pacing.

 Root Cause: The button click event handler may not be properly attached, or there could be CSS issues causing the wrong cursor to display.
 The button may also be disabled when it should be enabled, or there could be event propagation issues preventing the click from being processed.

+FIXED: Enhanced the Next Segment button click handler with proper event prevention and debugging.
+Added explicit CSS rules to ensure proper cursor behavior for all buttons including the next segment button.
+Added user-select: none to prevent text selection behavior on buttons.